tianderturpijn/Azure-Security-Center/Labs/03 - Policy and Compliance/README.md

 The reasons for the greyed out control is:
-1. Azure security center still doesn't support the above security control.
+1. Azure Security Center still doesn't support the above security control.
-2. The control is not something that can be tracked by security product(we are planning to add a way for adding evidence link that can present to the auditor).<br><br>
+2. The control is not something that can be tracked by ASC.<br>
+*Note: We are planning to add a way for adding an evidence link that can be presented to an auditor.*<br><br>

 Regulatory compliance allows you to export the compliance results into a **PDF report** that you can present to the auditor.